ElixirTeSS/TeSS/CONTRIBUTING.md

 - A brief summary of what changes were made.
 - Why the changes were made, with links to any relevant issues or discussions.
 - If appropriate, screenshots of the changes, or instructions on how the changes can be tried out.

+Other points to be aware of to ease the reviewer's work:

+- Review your own code
+- Add context to smaller changes
+- Highlight important parts
+- Ask specific questions if needed

 Also be sure to select the branch of TeSS where you want the changes to be merged back into, and if your contribution is a work-in-progress, flag the pull request as being a "Draft" (Click the arrow next to the "Create Pull Request" button).